Do We Really Need Dice? The Hidden Region-Size Biases of Segmentation Losses: Introduction

 \section{Introduction}

-Semantic segmentation is one of the most investigated problems in computer vision, and has been impacting a breadth of applications, from natural-scene understanding \cite{Cordts2016Cityscapes,Kirillov2019Panoptic} to medical image analysis \cite{Litjens2017survey,DOLZ2018segmri}.
-The problem is often stated as a pixel-wise classification, following the optimization of a loss function expressed with summations over the ground-truth regions, as in the standard Cross-Entropy (CE) loss.
-A challenging aspect of segmentation problems is the existence of extremely diverse distributions (or proportions of the segmentation regions) across different classes and instances.
-A representative example is the popular Cityscapes dataset \cite{Cordts2016Cityscapes}, where the average proportions of some classes, such as \textit{motorcycle} or \textit{bicycle}, are below $1\%$., while the proportions of some classes, like \textit{road} and \textit{building}, can be larger than $10\%$.
-Therefore, the segmentation methods should be able to address the extreme class imbalance issue (small-region terms are nearly neglected in the objective), without losing generality to adapt to medium-to-large regions.
-In these scenarios, besides specifically designed deep-network architectures or training schemes \cite{tao2020hierarchical,beit2021BEiT}, the loss function to be minimized during learning plays a critical role, and has triggered a large body of research works in the recent years \cite{ma2020odyssey,KERVADEC2021Boundary,Lin2017FocalLoss,Kervadec21Beyond,WongMTS18logdice,vnet2016,Carole2017GDice}.
+Semantic segmentation is one of the most investigated problems in computer vision, and has been impacting a breadth of applications, from natural-scene understanding \citep{Cordts2016Cityscapes,Kirillov2019Panoptic,kirillov2023segment} to medical image analysis \citep{Litjens2017survey,DOLZ2018segmri,cheng2023sammed2d}.
+The problem is often stated as pixel-wise classification, following the optimization of a loss function expressed with summations over the ground-truth regions, as in the standard Cross-Entropy (CE) loss.
+A challenging aspect of segmentation problems is the existence of extremely diverse distributions (or proportions of the segmentation regions) across different datasets, classes and instances.
+A representative example is the popular Cityscapes dataset \citep{Cordts2016Cityscapes}, where the average proportions of some classes, such as \textit{motorcycle} or \textit{bicycle}, are below $1\%$, while the proportions of some classes, like \textit{road} and \textit{building}, can be larger than $10\%$.
+The class imbalance issue in medical image segmentation can be even more severe.
+It usually involves medium-to-large regions like liver or pancreas, and small regions such as tumor \citep{antonelli2021medical}.
+In some situations, the examples might have extremely small regions like in the context of retinal lesions \citep{Wei2020RetinalLesion}.
+Therefore, segmentation methods should be able to address the extreme class imbalance issue (small-region terms are nearly neglected in the objective), without losing generality to adapt to medium-to-large regions.
+In these scenarios, besides specifically designed deep-network architectures or training schemes \citep{tao2020hierarchical,beit2021BEiT}, the loss function to be minimized during learning plays a critical role, and has triggered a large body of research works in the recent years \citep{ma2021loss,KERVADEC2021Boundary,Lin2017FocalLoss,WongMTS18logdice,vnet2016,Carole2017GDice,kervadec2021beyond,Kofler2022Blob}.